Waterproof Phones - Are They Really a Thing?

 What’s the Difference Between Waterproof and Water Resistant?

-Waterproof and water-resistant sound like the same things.
+Waterproof and water-resistant sound like the same thing.
 But in reality, the two terms mean something different.

 A waterproof smartphone is a device with an IP68 rating.
 Specifically, waterproof mobile devices can be submerged in more than one meter of water.
 Each waterproof mobile device’s exact submersion depth is specified by its manufacturer — for example, Android phones may be able to withstand a different depth than other cell phones.
 Furthermore, waterproof mobile devices can be submerged in water down to their specified depths for more than 30 minutes.